antaresproject/docs/docs/installation/installation_manual.md

 Disallow root login remotely?
 [Y/n] <-- n
 Reload privilege tables now?
 [Y/n] <-- y
 ```

-#### MySQL Connection problems

-Sometimes there may be a problem with a local connection to database via root user.
-It is recommended to create a new database user, instead of root:

- 1. Log into MYSQL as root:
-    <pre class="codehilite language-bash code-toolbar"><code class=" language-bash">mysql -u root -p</code></pre>
- 2. Grant privileges to a new user, execute as follows:
-    <pre class="codehilite language-bash code-toolbar"><code class=" language-bash">CREATE USER <span class="token string">'antares'</span>@<span class="token string">'localhost'</span> IDENTIFIED BY <span class="token string">'password'</span><span class="token punctuation">;</span>
-    GRANT ALL PRIVILEGES ON *.* TO <span class="token string">'antares'</span>@<span class="token string">'localhost'</span><span class="token punctuation">;</span>
-    FLUSH PRIVILEGES<span class="token punctuation">;</span></code></pre>

-Another issue is that for some Ubuntu cloud servers providers, we've noticed a pretty common problem with local database connection:

----------------------------SCREEN HERE

-Even if we've configured the connection to link with 127.0.0.1, it's pointing to localhost which is handled differently by MySQL than the ip address.
-If you face such an issue, there are a few ways to fix it (one of them will work):
-- Change `/etc/hosts` file to not point 127.0.0.1 to localhost
-- Edit `/etc/mysql/my.cnf` and comment out `#bind-address = 127.0.0.1`.
-Restart mysql afterwards.
-- Use localhost instead of IP directly.
-Please only note that you'd need to set your own user (as the default root user may not work) and it may work slower than connecting to 127.0.0.1 directly.

 ### Composer 1.3.x
 Install composer 1.3.x or higher